Taylucky/Rosbot2.0/training/README.md

 2. Clone this repo into your home directory: ``git clone git@github.com:Taylucky/Rosbot2.0.git``
 3. Get into the training folder ``cd ~/Rosbot2.0/training``
 4. install requirements using the script provided: ``./install.sh``
-5. Create a dataset directory and copy your local datasets to that remote directory:<br>
+5. Create a dataset directory and copy your local datasets to that remote directory:

 On the remote terminal
 ```
 mkdir -p ~/Rosbot2.0/datasets
 ```
 On the local terminal
 ```
 scp -r ~/Rosbot2.0/datasets computing-id@portal.cs.virginia.edu:/path/to/dataset
 ```